Copyright 2007-2012

 Built with Indexhibit

-Laine Rettmer is a North American visual artist and opera director.
+Laine Rettmer is a North American visual artist and opera director based in Brooklyn, NY.
 Their work explores performance, gender, desire, and methods of social control.
-Rettmer’s work has been presented nationally and internationally at the Vizcaya Museum; Manifesta; MoMA Public, curated by Mel Logan and Jakob Boeskov; the Museum of Fine Art, Boston; CreaTures Festival, Seville, Spain; Massachusetts Institute of Technology Museum for the exhibition, Hot Steam; the Illuminus Festival; the Boston Independent Film Festival; the Yuan Art Museum; Yve Yang Gallery; Perkins and Ping; Present Company; NADA NY, NADA Presents; and AREA gallery, among others.
+Rettmer’s work has been presented nationally and internationally at the Vizcaya Museum; Manifesta; MoMA Public, curated by Mel Logan and Jakob Boeskov; Museum of Fine Art, Boston; CreaTures Festival, Seville, Spain; MassArt, Brant Gallery, Boston, MA; Silvermine Gallery, Connecticut, CT; Massachusetts Institute of Technology Museum for the exhibition, Hot Steam; the Illuminus Festival; the Boston Independent Film Festival; the Yuan Art Museum; Yve Yang Gallery; Perkins and Ping; Present Company; NADA NY, NADA Presents; and AREA gallery, among others.

 Recent awards include two National Endowment for the Arts Grants, a Warhol Foundation Grant, and multiple MAP Fund grants for the collaborative opera, Standby Snow: Chronicles of a Heat Wave, and the multimedia opera, Ellis, constructed from first-person accounts of immigration to the US.
-They have also been awarded an Art Alliance Fellowship from HFBK Hamburg, a research fellowship from the Center for Arts Design and Social Research, and residences at Skaftfell Center for Visual Arts in Iceland, Robert Wilson's Watermill Foundation on Long Island, and MassArt’s Brant Gallery.
+They have also been awarded an Art Alliance Fellowship from HFBK Hamburg, a research fellowship from the Center for Arts Design and Social Research, and been an Invited Artist in Residence at MassArt in Boston, Vermont Studio Center, Skaftfell Center for Visual Arts in Iceland, Robert Wilson's Watermill Foundation on Long Island.